redSlug/EET-to-ASL-Converter/README.md

-# EET to OSV Grammar Converter
+# EET to OSV Converter

 Learning tool for people learning ASL, who want to switch from an Exact English Translation to an expression resembling topicalized Object Subject Verb order